codio-content/Python_Maze-Programs_and_agorithms/.guides/content/Constructing-your-own-program-dee4.md

 By doing this, you are taking our tea-making algorithm and constructing the sequence of steps in the same way that real programs are written.

-Before long, we'll be doing this for real using and controlling a simple game.
+Before long, we'll be doing this for real to use and control a simple game.

 |||guidance